MYanello/license-tools/README.md

         - [X] Separate cert container created
         - [ ] How to handle encrypted volume shared with nebula-cert and nebula pod?
 - [ ] License availability tools
-- [ ] Copy the ssh tunnel and ipf code ???
-    - [ ] Need to make repo private if so

 # Sources
 [This](https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/) looks like a good place to start for pod dns.